tobirick/modal-generator/README.md

 ## Modal Generator

-Just a test project for some testing
+Just a project for some testing and personal use